greglan/greglan.github.io/pages/security/web/csrf.md

 ## Prevention
 **Why does it work ?**:
-a request to a website automatically include any credentials associated with the site (session cookie).
+A request to a website automatically include any credentials associated with the site (session cookie).
 Consequence: the website cannot differentiate between the forged request and the legitimate request.
 Solution: a token/identifier not accessible by the attacker which is not sent with forged requests.